MathBH/GeneticAlgorithm/README.md

 		Observation notes:
 		------------------

-			Here is a summary of what I have observed so far:

-		I have left the Experiment class so that those who are curious may witness the AI at work for themselves.
-				Be advised that the experiment can take over an hour to complete.
-A FAQ is provided bellow explaining how to run the experiment and what the output data means.

-				For those who do not want to spend that time, here is a brief synopsis of what results the experiment yielded:

 				It looks like the Reroll Incubator is in part an improvement on the Standard Incubator.

 				A benefit is that, in cases where all AIs in a generation are performing poorly, the Reroll Incubator's higher entropy comes in handy as it allows for rapid change as opposed to the Standard Incubator that relies on only mutations.
 The result is visible when we look at the fitness over time data as AIs grown in the Reroll Incubator as these score can rapidly fluxtuate.

 				The downfall of Reroll is now evident as this fluctuation can also work against it.
 In theory, we would think that, since only the lowest performing AIs would be replaced with a randomly generated AI, it could not harm the fitness of its population since its best algorithms will not be touched.
 However, should a mutation occur which significantly reduces the highest performing AI's performance, it will be removed in the next generation.
 The reason this can be bad is that, even poorly performing AIs may have parts of their algorithms that would be very beneficial when intermixed with other strong AIs' algorithms.
 This likelyhood is increased when the poorly performing AI was once the highest performing.

 				We see this happen when we track the fitness over time for the Reroll Incubator.
 Sometimes, the final AI produced has a fitness score of around 0.33, whereas durring incubation, the three highest performing AIs had scores of around 0.8.

 				When looking at the fitness over time of the Standard Incubator, it is much more stable and progressive.
 				It worth noting that, while the Reroll Incubator successfully grows the AI more often, inreference to the fitness over time, it often seems to do so "out of the blue".
 I say this because the top fitnesss scores before it are sometimes very low, if not fluctuating in a way that is not very discerneable from the rest of the fluctuations.
 It gives the impression that sometimes the Reroll Incubator just works out of luck.
 This might not be entirely the case as surely worthy algorithm pieces are preserved, though it I get the impression that the difference boils down to the Standard Incubator getting one "dice throw" and the Reroll Incubator getting many, so to speak.

 				In cases where leaf counts are smaller, the confusion matrix also show a greater ease for AIs grown with the Reroll Incubator to make complex assessments.

 				Reroll Incubators also seem to fair better with higher mutation than its Standard counter part.
 This might be because, given a bad mutation, it can easily replace it, whereas the Standard Incubator is stuck with it.

 				However, it is interesting that more, or rather, a different kind of entropy helps the Incubator deal with mutation entropy.
 It suggests that kinds of entropies need to be considered as opposed to simply "entropy" when designing an incubator.

 				The conclusion I draw from these results is that the Reroll Incubator shows improvements in some specific facets of the learning process.
 That being said, it may benefit from the progressive aspects of the Standard Incubator.
 The reason is that, should it never reach the fitness score that ends incubation, it may loose an AI that had a high fitness none the less.
 A potential remedy would be to try to make an incubator that works at keeping the hight performing AIs as backup and only replace them if newly generated ones are higher in performance.
 Moreover, perhaps some way of having an AI's ancestry affect its elimination would also be helpful.
-Or perhaps assessment not only of the whole of its algorithm but also parts of it.
+Or perhaps assessment not only of the whole of algorithm but also parts of it.

 				In regards to the structure of the decision trees, I think these too played a role in the AIs' performances.

 				The decision trees are only built to consider ">", "<", or "=" relationships.
-Data sets like the Spiral data
-						- and potentially the glass data set - I suspect need ratio relationships for the AI to properly reason around them.
-As such, the tree would have to be updated for this and potentially other multi-dimensional relationships.
+Data sets like the Spiral data - and potentially the glass data set - I suspect need ratio relationships for the AI to properly reason around them.
+As such, the tree would have to be updated for this and potentially other multi dimensional relationships.